 Tadalafil – This is the generic form of Cialis, unlike Sildenafil it lasts 18-24 hours and can be taken daily so you’re always ready in the heat of the moment.

 Prices – The downside of name-brand Viagra is that it can cost $60 per pill without health insurance.
-A good alternative is a service like bluechew which delivers generic Viagra and Cialis monthly for $2.7 per pill.
-They also have a coupon code ‘BLUEGIFT’ which gets you a 1-month free sample.
-Visit their website at bluechew.com.
+A good alternative is a service like Hims which delivers generic Viagra and Cialis monthly as low as $4 per pill.

 If all you eat is fried food, you’re eventually going to have a problem with erectile dysfunction — it’s that simple.